-Summary: 40 hours, including ANTH 2307, 2322, and 2339; one approved ANTH course in Methods; one approved ANTH course in Theory; one advanced (3000/4000 level) SOCI elective; and 22 additional hours (including at least 19 advanced hours) of approved ANTH electives.
+Summary: 40 hours, including ANTH 2307, 2322, and 2339; one approved ANTH course in Methods; one approved ANTH course in Theory; one advanced (3000/4000 level) SOCI elective; 6 hours of modern or classical languages, and 24 additional hours of approved ANTH electives.
 Contact the department advisor for the list of approved courses for method, theory, and electives.

 Additional University Requirements